LIBS (Laser Induced Breakdown Spectroscopy)

 Real-Time

-LIBS instruments allow real-time analysis, with a response time ranging from a few seconds to around ten minutes depending on the required protocol.
+LIBS instruments allow for real-time analysis, with a response time ranging from a few seconds to ten minutes depending on the required protocol.

-LIBS thus offers a significant time advantage over technologies like XRF or ICP.
+LIBS thus offers a significant time advantage over technologies such as XRF or ICP.

 Image décorative